Kyle Zimmer: Minor leagues

 The Kansas City Royals selected Zimmer with the fifth overall pick of the 2012 MLB draft, and he signed with the Royals three days after being drafted.
 He was assigned to the AZL Royals, and after posting a 0.90 ERA in ten innings, was promoted to the Kane County Cougars, where he pitched to a 2–3 record and 2.43 ERA in six games started.
 He pitched for the Wilmington Blue Rocks of the Class A-Advanced Carolina League and the Northwest Arkansas Naturals of the Class AA Texas League in 2013, posting a combined 6–9 record with a 4.32 ERA in 22 games between both teams.
 His season ended prematurely due to tendinitis in his biceps.
 In 2014, he pitched for the Idaho Falls Chukars, going 0–0 with a 1.93 ERA in 4.2 innings.
 Zimmer had shoulder surgery in October 2014.
 Zimmer began 2015 with the Lexington Legends and was later promoted to the Northwest Arkansas Naturals, pitching to a combined 3–5 record, 2.39 ERA, and a 1.14 WHIP in 64 innings.

 The Royals added Zimmer to their 40-man roster after the 2015 season.
 In 2016, he pitched only three games due to shoulder fatigue and he underwent surgery, thus ending his 2016 season.
 Zimmer returned to action in 2017 and pitched for both Northwest Arkansas and the Omaha Storm Chasers, posting a combined 5.40 ERA with 40 strikeouts in 36.2 innings pitched between both teams.

 Prior to the start of the 2018 season, Zimmer was designated for assignment on March 28.
 He was released on April 4, 2018, then re-signed to a minor league contract two days later.
 He spent the 2018 rehabilitating.
 He elected free agency on November 3, 2018.

 On January 4, 2019, Zimmer re-signed with Kansas City on a major league contract.

 Kansas City Royals

-He made the Royals' 2019 Opening Day roster.
+Zimmer made the Royals' 2019 Opening Day roster.
 He made his major league debut on March 31, 2019, versus the Chicago White Sox, recording one scoreless inning, with two strikeouts.
 He was optioned to Omaha on April 8.
 Zimmer bounced between the Royals and AAA Omaha for most of the year, appearing in 15 games with a 10.80 earned run average at the major league level.

 With the 2020 Kansas City Royals, Zimmer appeared in 16 games, compiling a 1–0 record with a 1.57 ERA and 26 strikeouts in 23 innings pitched.
 In 2021, he went 4–1 with a 4.83 ERA and 46 strikeouts in 54 innings.
 Zimmer was designated for assignment on November 19 and was released by the Royals on November 24.